kmitsolution/Linux/RHEL/04_ShellExpansion/04_set-unsetVariables.md

 ✔️ Best answer:

-> "`set -e` is useful but not fully reliable because it is ignored in many contexts like conditionals, pipelines, and command substitutions.
+> "`set -e` is useful but not fully reliable because it is ignored in many contexts like conditionals, pipelines, and negation.
 For robust scripts, it should be combined with `set -o pipefail` and explicit error handling."

 ---